-An alternative definition of treatment, which potentially is measured with less error, is being currently on community supervision (i.e., probation / parole) in Seattle.
-These individuals' outcomes can be compared to probationers' in neighboring cities such as Tacoma, Bellevue, Federal Way, and Everett, as well as the more distant Spokane.
+An alternative definition of treatment, which potentially is measured with less error, is being currently on community supervision (i.e., probation/parole) in Seattle.
+These individuals' outcomes can be compared with probationers' in neighboring cities, such as Tacoma, Bellevue, Federal Way, and Everett, as well as the more distant Spokane.
 Unlike in previous analyses, more granular location identifiers are available because I observe the location of the field office to which probationers are assigned.
 Community supervision requires ex-offenders to report to correctional officers regularly (sometimes daily) and constrains their ability to migrate.
 Some forms of supervision also require individuals to find and keep work.
-Offenders assigned to offices in Seattle are thus likely to live and work nearby and be directly affected by BTB.22
+Offenders assigned to offices in Seattle are thus likely to live and work nearby and be directly affected by BTB.

-To construct the sample, I build a quarterly panel dataset of employment and earnings for individuals on probation at time t.
-Individuals enter the sample when their probation sentence starts and exit when it finishes.23 This guarantees that individuals are living and working in the relevant areas over the period for which I measure outcomes, but generates an unbalanced panel.
-The treatment group consists of all individuals on probation and assigned to one of six Seattle offices.24 I consider individuals assigned to offices in Spokane, Everett, Tacoma, and other cities in King County besides Seattle as controls.25 The resulting sample includes 25,790 individuals, 6,938 of whom were on probation in Seattle, and 240,099 person-quarter observations.
+To construct the sample, I build a quarterly panel data set of employment and earnings for individuals on probation at time t.
+Individuals enter the sample when their probation sentence starts and exit when it finishes.
+This guarantees that individuals are living and working in the relevant areas over the period for which I measure outcomes, but it generates an unbalanced panel.
+The treatment group consists of all individuals on probation